 Describe the societal impact of the RU.
 Societal impact may constitute various contributions, e.g., as described in the Academy of Finland’s STATE OF SCIENTIFIC RESEARCH IN FINLAND 2016 (see pages 5 – 10 and Table 1 on page 10)

 We are using several online platforms such as ResearchGate, LinkedIn, Facebook, Youtube and Twitter to advertise our research.
 We are also participating in University of Oulu media events (e.g. Tellus arena, Rapid Research Radicals, Research nights, Technology forums).
 As an example, one of the most loved popularization projects has been “Ötökkäakatemia” (Bug Academy; 2018-2020, funded by Tieteen tiedotus) popularizing insect research in the RU (see: ötökkäakatemia.fi).
+A PI co-authored a popular science book on ants (in Finnish and Swedish), nominated for Nature book of the year 2019 by WWF Finland.
 The researchers of the RU have been very active to utilize citizen science in their research especially in sample collection (hairs, feathers, faeces).
 The researchers have participated writing some of the management plans of several endangered species (e.g. wolf, wolverine,), and their research has also affected vulnerability status (e.g. brown bear,) in the Red Book of Finland and hunting practices (bean goose) of some wildlife species.
 Legislation protecting northern rivers and preventing transmission of fish from their home waters has been implemented as a result of research on salmon parasites.
-Conservation of the lesser white-fronted goose has been modified as a result of the research from this unit.
+Conservation of the lesser white-fronted goose has been modified as a result of the research from this unit. application of research results in the assessment of national and international biodiversity trends and threats (conservation legislation, red listing of species and habitat types).
+Conservation planning and management recommendations to mitigate global change effects on biodiversity and ecosystem services.RU has provided help to police and the Finnish Border Guard in several poaching cases where identification of species or individuals using DNA-based methods has been required.

-The productivity in modern farming relies on a heavy use of chemical pesticides and fertilizers.
-However, there is an increased global concern on pollution by inorganic residuals and synthetic plant protection compounds on human and animal health.
-Therefore alternatives, such as microbial growth promotion and biocontrol agents, are desperately needed.
-We expect that the endosymbionts of plant meristems provide more persistent and reliable benefits to the crop plants compared to rhizobacteria or apoplastic endophytes that are currently in use.
-Therefore, we have strong expectations that the meristem endosymbionts will prove significant new biotechnological tools for improving plant growth and health in agriculture naturally.

-We have also applied data obtained from plant-microbe interactions to other fields of science, such as medicine.
-From plant-associated microbes, we have identified antimicrobial peptides (Tejesvi et al. 2016) that are now in the process of commercialization (www.chainantimicrobials.com).
+Besides our strong expectations that meristem endosymbionts will prove significant new biotechnological tools for agriculture, w e have applied data obtained from plant-microbe interactions to other fields of science, such as medicine.
+We have identified antimicrobial peptides (that are now in the process of commercialization (www.chainantimicrobials.com).
 We have discovered antioxidants, oligomers of 3-hydroxybutyrate, which enable host cell invasion and survival in stressful environments by bacteria, and they are now being developed for treatment of ophthalmic disorders such age-related macular degeneration and dry-eye disease (Koskimäki et al., unpublished).
-Furthermore, many human pathogens have the capacity for PHB synthesis and create persistent intracellular infections.
-Knowledge on PHB significance in intracellular infection can provide new targets for antibacterial therapies (Müller-Santos et al. 2020).

-Should be shortened
+The newly developed genomic resources and especially SNP genotyping chips for multiple European forest trees (B4EST project) will considerably speed up the breeding efforts.
+This will have a significant economic and societal impact at the European level and facilitates the application of modern agile genomic selection methods for e.g. resilience and carbon sink capabilities, as well as growth for economic purposes. …

 2. REFLECTIVE ANALYSES

 2.1.
 Assessment of the RU’s current output, collaborations and environment